iwvelando/finance-forecast/README.md

 ## Assumptions

+### Simulation

+* The simulation starts processing events the next calendar month after when this is run; in other words the starting value should be taking into account the current month.

 ### Loan Handling

 The simulation makes some assumptions regarding escrow handling for simplicity's sake; if your needs require more precise handling then you could handle escrow using events and not define it (or set it to 0) in the loan.